uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

   Every machine that needs to be part of cluster (either a control plane or a worker) has strictly hardware and software requirements (e.g.: every machine has to run SUSE Linux Enterprise 15, has a fixed IP that can be resolved, [a precise partition layout with no swap](https://susedoc.github.io/doc-caasp/beta/caasp-deployment/single-html/#_suse_linux_enterprise_server_installation), at least 2 CPUs, etc.).
 From now on, these requirements will be called "CaaS Platform node requirements".

+  NOTE: In the future, there might be a CaaSP Community that will work on openSUSE.
+The stack would then be:
+  - CaaSP 4.0 + SUSE Manager 4.0
+  - CaaSP Community 4.0 + Uyuni Server 4.0

   For this reason, the CaaS Platform [supports deployment on](https://susedoc.github.io/doc-caasp/beta/caasp-deployment/single-html/#_platform):

   - VMware ESXi